danielyaghil/aws-helpers/docs/cognito.md

 - clientSecret: The client secret for the user pool client app.
 - redirectUri: An authorized redirect URI for the user pool client app - must be the same as the one used to generate the authorization code via the login screen.
 - authCode: The authorization code received from the login screen.
-- userPoolBaseUrl: The base URL of the user pool (e.g. https://cognito-idp.eu-west-1.amazonaws.com)
+- domain: The domain of the user pool as defined in app integration domain (e.g. https://cognito-idp.eu-west-1.amazonaws.com)
 - tokenType: The type of token to generate.
 It can be either "id", "access", "refresh" or "all" (default is "all").

 Response is an object with the following properties: